Tighten Evolution Strategy

 provider governance LIMITED_LIFETIME_GUARANTEE

-The Evolution Patterns on the MAP website feature real-world known uses of the patterns (and their introduction over time).
+The Evolution Patterns web pages feature real-world known uses of the patterns (and their introduction over time).

 Hints and Pitfalls to Avoid